AramZS/aramzs.xyz/src/content/noteworthy/2025-06-13-they-asked-an-ai-chatbot-questions-the-answers-sent-them-spiraling.md

   - tech
   - culture
   - health
+  - "series:Generative AI is Bad For Us"
+series: Generative AI is Bad For Us
+group: Generative AI is Bad For Us
 date: '2025-06-13T13:00:00.000-04:00'
 cite:
   name: They Asked an A.I.
 Chatbot Questions.
 The Answers Sent Them Spiraling.